BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Hazard-Overlay/readme.md

 ## Methodology applied to solve problem
 usgs_liquefaction_susceptibility
-•	Definition query out unnecessary classifications or display only relevant classifications Ie1.
+Definition query out unnecessary classifications or display only relevant classifications
+	Ie1.
 Liq Not in (‘NM’,’L’,’VL’,’W’)
 	Ie2.
 Liq in (‘VH’,’H’,’M’)
-•	Field calculate new field to denote 1 = susceptibility while -1 = no liquefaction susceptibility.
+Field calculate new field to denote 1 = susceptibility while -1 = no liquefaction susceptibility.

 cgs_landslide_study_areas
-•	Definition query out unnecessary classifications or display only relevant classifications Ie1.
-Mapping Not In (‘Area not…’,’Mapping Planned…’,’Mapping in Progress…’) Ie2.
-Mapping = ‘Earthquake induced…’
+Definition query out unnecessary classifications or display only relevant classifications
+	Ie1.
+Mapping Not In (‘Area not…’,’Mapping Planned…’,’Mapping in Progress…’)
+	Ie2.
+Mapping = ‘Earthquake induced…
-•	Field calculate new field to denote 1 = inside a landslide study area while -1 = outside landslide study areas.
+Field calculate new field to denote 1 = inside a landslide study area while -1 = outside landslide study areas.

 cgs_liquefaction_study_areas
-•	Definition query out unnecessary classifications or display only relevant classifications Ie1.
-Mapping Not In (‘Area not…’,’Mapping Planned…’,’Mapping in Progress…’) Ie2.
+Definition query out unnecessary classifications or display only relevant classifications
+	Ie1.
+Mapping Not In (‘Area not…’,’Mapping Planned…’,’Mapping in Progress…’)
+	Ie2.
 Mapping = ‘Liquefaction Hazard…’
-•	Field calculate new field to denote 1 = inside liquefaction study area while -1 = outside liquefaction study areas.
+Field calculate new field to denote 1 = inside liquefaction study area while -1 = outside liquefaction study areas.

 alquist_priolo_zones
-•	Definition query out unnecessary classifications or display only relevant classifications Ie1.
+Definition query out unnecessary classifications or display only relevant classifications Ie1.
 Ap_zone Not Null
-•	Field calculate new field to denote 1 = inside ap_zone while -1 = outside ap_zone.
+Field calculate new field to denote 1 = inside ap_zone while -1 = outside ap_zone.

 Once all four hazard layers have been formatted (all unnecessary classifications have been removed) then combine the four layers into a single hazard layer.